 Next, we find sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Sunflower oil is notable for its resistance to heat damage during cooking.

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Drs.
 Foster and Smith

 Judging by its ingredients alone, Drs.
-Foster and Smith Country Classic Dinners looks like an above-average wet dog food.
+Foster and Smith Country Classic Dinners Dog Food looks like an above-average wet product.